nf-core/viralrecon/docs/output.md

 ### VarScan 2, BCFTools, BEDTools

-[VarScan 2](http://dkoboldt.github.io/varscan/) is a platform-independent software tool developed at the Genome Institute, Washington University to detect variants in NGS data.
+[VarScan 2](http://dkoboldt.github.io/varscan/) is a platform-independent software tool to detect variants in NGS data.
 In this pipeline, VarScan 2 is used in conjunction with SAMtools in order to call both high and low frequency variants.

 [BCFtools](http://samtools.github.io/bcftools/bcftools.html) is a set of utilities that manipulate variant calls in [VCF](https://vcftools.github.io/specs.html) and its binary counterpart BCF format.
 BCFTools is used in the variant calling and *de novo* assembly steps of this pipeline to obtain basic statistics from the VCF output.
 It is also used in the VarScan 2 variant calling branch of the pipeline to generate a consensus sequence by integrating high frequency variant calls into the reference genome.